OP-DSL/Tridsolver-FPGA/Docs/HLS_Techniques.md

    }
 }
 ```
-above loop transformation of solving systems in interleaved manner increases the dendency distance of the most inner loop to g.
+above loop transformation of solving systems in interleaved manner increases the dendency distance of the most inner loop to `g`.
 This makes consecutive iterations to be executed each clock cycles and reaching Ideal II=1.

 ### Overcoming Limited number of Memory Ports
 Both of above nested loops will hit limited mmeory port issue.
 This is becuase, there are two load operation on memory b and one write operation but BRAM natively support two ports where only two memory operations can be done in parallel.
 Due to this limitation itroducing a temporary storage to store dependency distance number of elements will allow us to achive II=1 without replicating the memory.
 This is as follows